redpanda-data/connect/resources/docs/outputs/list.md

 ## `http_server`

 Sets up an HTTP server that will return messages over HTTP GET requests.
+HTTP 2.0 is supported when using TLS, which is enabled when key and cert files are specified.

 ## `kafka`

-The kafka output type writes messages to a kafka broker.
+The kafka output type writes messages to a kafka broker, these messages are acknowledged, which is propagated back to the input.
+The config field 'ack_replicas' determines whether we wait for acknowledgement from all replicas or just a single broker.

 ## `nats`